-- (i) To be conversant with these Rules of Conduct and the conditions of the competition; - (iv) To be present on the range during the entire shoot;

-(v) To ensure the competitors are those named on the entry form and that the stickers are affixed before any target is shot;

-(vi) To sign and date each paper target or electronic scoring printout after it has been shot.
-For an Association Teams' event a signed certificate verifying the targets en bloc shall suffice;

-(vii) To promptly advise TSNZ of any infringements of the rules.

-- 2.12.9.2 A Witness may not witness his/her own shoot in any competition; - 2.12.9.3 The TSNZ Executive reserves the right to appoint a special witness. - 2.12.9.4 Any Club having difficulty in obtaining a witness may apply to the local Association for assistance, and be prepared to pay the reasonable out-of-pocket expenses, if required, of the person appointed. - 2.12.10 Marked paper targets and electronic target scoring printouts from electronic targets shall be returned to the local Association not later than the date specified in the annual advertisement.
-Directly Affiliated Clubs shall return shot and witnessed targets to the Executive Officer, for marking, by that same date. - 2.12.11 Any paper target or electronic target scoring printout received in a mutilated condition shall be disqualified. - 2.12.12 The local Association or Club authorised markers shall score targets in accordance with Rule 2.8. - 2.12.13 The local Association shall verify the correct score has been entered on the results form and forward the scores to the Executive Officer by the date specified in the annual advertisement and shall hold shot competition targets and electronic target scoring printouts until the final results are distributed.
-Shot targets and electronic target scoring printouts until the Executive Officer on request.
-Should any target(s) or electronic scoring printout(s) be unavailable for checking by the TSNZ Executive, the competitor shall be eliminated from the competition. - 2.12.14 Postal competition results shall be published and contain the scores of all competitors.
+- (i) To be conversant with these Rules of Conduct and the conditions of the competition; - (iv) To be present on the range during the entire shoot; - (v) To ensure the competitors are those named on the entry form and that the stickers are affixed before any target is shot: - (vi) To sign and date each paper target or electronic scoring printout after it has been shot.
+For an Association Teams' event a signed certificate verifying the targets en bloc shall suffice; - (vii) To promptly advise TSNZ of any infringements of the rules. - 2.12.9.2 A Witness may not witness his/her own shoot in any competition; - 2.12.9.3 The TSNZ Executive reserves the right to appoint a special witness. - 2.12.9.4 Any Club having difficulty in obtaining a witness may apply to the local Association for assistance, and be prepared to pay the reasonable out-of-pocket expenses, if required, of the person appointed. - 2.12.10 Marked paper targets and electronic target scoring printouts from electronic targets shall be returned to the local Association not later than the date specified in the annual advertisement.
+Directly Affiliated Clubs shall return shot and witnessed targets to the Executive Officer, for marking, by that same date. - 2.12.11 Any paper target or electronic target scoring printout received in a mutilated condition shall be disqualified. - 2.12.12 The local Association or Club authorised markers shall score targets in accordance with Rule 2.8. - 2.12.13 The local Association or Club shall verify the correct score has been entered on the results form and forward the scores to the Executive Officer by the date specified in the annual advertisement and shall hold shot competition targets and electronic target scoring printouts until the final results are distributed.
+Shot targets and electronic target scoring printouts shall be forwarded to the Executive Officer on request.
+Any target received in a damaged condition where the value of the shot cannot be properly determined shall be declared invalid, and any score found to be incorrectly applied shall be amended.
+Should any target(s) or electronic scoring printout(s) be unavailable for checking by the Executive Officer, or examination of the target(s)/printout(s) reveal that the rules of the competition have not been followed, the competitor shall be disqualified from the competition. - 2.12.14 Postal competition results shall be published and contain the scores of all competitors.
 All placings shall be detailed and copies shall be forwarded to all competing Clubs and all Associations. - 2.12.15 Postal competition trophies shall be forwarded to the winners only if requested in writing.
 The TSNZ Executive shall require adequate guarantees for the return of all postal competition trophies in good order and condition.